hckrtst/notesnsnippets/real-time-embedded-systems/readme.md

 ![Alt text](image-2.png)

-* elf object has several headers as seen
+* elf object has several headers.
+ELF header is like a roadmap. see details at https://en.wikipedia.org/wiki/Executable_and_Linkable_Format